mushogenshin/mshgsh-zola-site/content/houdini-docker-apple.md

 ![Houdini Docker Ubuntu on Apple Silicon](/attachments/houdini-docker-apple-chip-cover.JPG)

-It's a great news that SideFX offers [Docker files](https://www.sidefx.com/download/daily-builds/?docker=true) for their Houdini software: especially when the Houdini Python API already provides a very promising [web server](https://www.sidefx.com/docs/houdini/hwebserver/index.html) module, which together mean powerful, novel, services can be thought of, given some "**ingenuity and web development skill**" -- a phrase I really like from this [Unreal Remote Control](https://docs.unrealengine.com/5.2/en-US/remote-control-for-unreal-engine/) documentation.
+It's a great news that SideFX offers [Docker files](https://www.sidefx.com/download/daily-builds/?docker=true) for their Houdini software: especially when the Houdini Python API already provides a very promising [web server](https://www.sidefx.com/docs/houdini/hwebserver/index.html) module, which together mean powerful, novel, web services can be thought of, given some "**ingenuity and web development skill**" -- a phrase I really like from this [Unreal Remote Control](https://docs.unrealengine.com/5.2/en-US/remote-control-for-unreal-engine/) documentation.

 So I decided to give the **Houdini Docker (Ubuntu)** a spin!
 In this blog I'm documenting some interesting things specific to running on Apple silicon that I encountered along the way while having tinkered with it over a weekend.